 Please don’t use Trail Blazer to send anything offensive, to promote anything illegal, or to harass anyone.
 You may not send:

 We would not expect any of our Clients to be in these industries, but we want to make sure that it is very clear.
 Some industries have higher-than-average abuse complaints, which can jeopardize the deliverability of our entire system.
-Nothing personal, but in order to maintain the highest delivery rates possible for all our Clients, we can’t allow organizations that offer these types of services, products, or content:
+In order to maintain the highest delivery rates possible for all our Clients, we can’t allow organizations that offer these types of services, products, or content:

 Also, we cannot allow businesses involved in any aspect of the sale, transaction, exchange, storage, marketing or production of cryptocurrencies, virtual currencies, and any digital assets related to an Initial Coin Offering, to use Trail Blazer to facilitate or support any of those activities.

 We’ve also found that certain types of content or new imported contacts may cause higher-than-average abuse rates.
-In general, hard bounce rates should be under 5%, and spam complaint rates should be less than 0.1%.
-For that reason, we may closely review, suspend, throttle, or disable accounts that exceed these rates.
+In general, new imported contact hard bounce rates should be under 5%, and spam complaint rates should be less than 0.1%.
+Lists that have been previously sent with Trail Blazer should have hard bounce rates under .75% and spam complaint rates less than .05%.
+Numbers higher than this will cause deliverability issues for all users of Trail Blazer.
+For that reason, we may closely review, suspend, throttle, or disable accounts that approach or exceed these rates.

-We work hard to maintain the positive reputation of our system, but we count on our Members to pitch in too.
+We work hard to maintain the positive reputation of our system, but we count on our Customers to pitch in too.
 You may not:

 As a contact management platform with customers all over the world, we feel it’s our responsibility to be extra vigilant about preventing abuse of our services to protect both our customers and their contacts.
 It’s also in our best interest to keep the system clean, because our reputation and deliverability depend on it.
 For that reason we provide, and may update from time to time, articles outlining best practices in our knowledge base.
 For example, we offer guidelines about the importance of audience permission and best practices.